Table of Contents (click to expand)

 Not all plants can survive after absorbing toxins; many can’t stave off the poisoning and perish.
 However, a sunflower’s huge biomass and its ability to grow rapidly allow it to isolate the contaminants and continue growing.

 Certain nuclear isotopes mimic the nutrients that the sunflower would normally absorb from the soil.
-Cesium, for example, mimics potassium, which is essential for photosynthesis, while strontium parallels calcium’s chemistry, which is needed for the growth and structural development of the plant.
+Cesium, for example, mimics potassium — a nutrient plants need for stomatal function, enzyme activation, and overall growth (including photosynthesis) — while strontium parallels calcium’s chemistry, which is needed for the growth and structural development of the plant.
 While searching for these nutrients, the plant readily uptakes the cesium and strontium that mimic these elements.

 Sunflowers are proficient in root-to-shoot translocation of contaminants, i.e., the absorbed radioactive contaminants are concentrated in the plant’s biomass, and are converted into carbon-based forms.
-The harvestable biomass of the grown-up sunflowers can be disposed of via pyrolysis, a process in which the organic carbon in the plant is burnt, leaving behind radioactive waste.
-The radioactive waste can be converted into glass by vitrification to be stored safely underground.
+The harvestable biomass of the grown-up sunflowers can be disposed of via pyrolysis — a process in which the plant material is thermally decomposed in the absence of oxygen, concentrating the radionuclides in a solid char rather than letting them escape as smoke.
+That radioactive char can then be locked into a stable glass form by vitrification and stored safely underground.

 There is always a chance of hyperaccumulator plants being ingested by animals or birds, thus causing contamination to spread through the food chain.
 This is why, typically, sunflowers would be harvested before they start bearing seeds, as the aim is to harvest the biomass that contains the contaminants.
 Once flowering and seed-production are initiated, the plants do not grow much vegetatively (roots, stems and leaves are known as a plant’s vegetative parts), i.e., the production of harvestable tissue to store the contaminants is much lower.